ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 `

 == Changelog ==
+= 5.7.0 (18-August-2020) =
+* Enhancement: Ensure that when a post is finally published, YARPP cache for peer posts is cleared to ensure the most related posts are always recommended across every post
+* [Bugfix](https://wordpress.org/support/topic/an-error-occurred-while-processing-the-directive-6/): Fixed warning in Admin UI caused by an unnecessary HTML comment
+* [Bugfix](https://wordpress.org/support/topic/related-posts-show-on-pages-not-posts/#post-13177845): When priming YARPP's cache, if "Display posts from other post types" is false, we now only include posts of the current post type

 = 5.6.0 (13-August-2020) =
 * New: Configurable in-browser caching option for YARPP REST API
 * Bugfix: Always include unused categories and terms in YARPP Admin options